testvidya11/sense-ipython-module/README.md

 ### network_info

+Returns the current dashboard's contact information in a dict with keys `public_dns`, `public_port_mapping`, `ssh_password` and `project_ip`.

 ```python
 import sense
 network_contact_info = sense.network_info()
 ```

-Returns the current dashboard's contact information in a dict with keys `public_dns`, `public_port_mapping`, `ssh_password` and `project_ip`.
-The public port mapping is a dict whose  keys and values are integers.

-Every project has its own [virtual private network](http://en.wikipedia.org/wiki/Virtual_private_network).
+Every project has its own [virtual private network](http://en.wikipedia.org/wiki/Virtual_private_network) (VPN).
 The project IP address is on the project VPN and is only accessible to other dashboards in the same project.
-The project VPN makes it possible to use cluster computing frameworks that don't have built-in security features, such as [MPI](http://en.wikipedia.org/wiki/Message_Passing_Interface).
-It also makes it possible to run services in dashboards on their default ports, as any port can be accessed via the project IP.
+The project VPN makes it possible to use cluster computing frameworks that lack built-in security features, such as [MPI](http://en.wikipedia.org/wiki/Message_Passing_Interface).
+It also makes it possible to run services on their default ports, as any port can be accessed via the project IP.

 The public DNS hostname, public port mapping and SSH password describe how the current dashboard can be contacted from outside the project.
+The public port mapping is a dict whose  keys and values are integers.
 Only ports that are keys of the public port mapping can be accessed via the public DNS hostname.
 If you run a service on port 3000, for example, it  can be accessed from anywhere on the internet on the public DNS hostname on port `public_port_mapping[3000]`.

-If required, you can ssh to dashboards using the public DNS hostname on port `public_port_mapping[22]` with username 'sense' and the SSH password.
+If required, you can SSH to dashboards using the public DNS hostname on port `public_port_mapping[22]` with username 'sense' and the SSH password.

 ### launch_workers

+Launches worker dashboards into the cluster.

 ```python
 import sense